 The government doesn’t care why you take money out of your IRA.
 They’ll tax you on every dime you withdraw plus charge you penalties if you are under age 59 1/2 (unless you meet one of the tests for an exception).

-First, you can’t borrow from your IRA, but you can use some of the money for 60 days.
+You can borrow from your IRA, but you must repay the loan within 60 days.
 Basically, if you take a distribution and then replace the money (even in a different IRA) within that 60 day period, you’re fine.
 If you don’t replace the money it will be a taxable distribution.
 Under recently passed legislation, you can only take one of these 60 day loans once per year.

 What If You Need The Money For More Than 60 Days?